AngioDynamics (NASDAQ:ANGO) Releases FY 2022 Earnings Guidance

 AngioDynamics (NASDAQ:ANGO – Get Rating) updated its FY 2022 earnings guidance on Thursday.
-The company provided earnings per share (EPS) guidance of $-0.020-$0.020 for the period, compared to the Thomson Reuters consensus estimate of $-0.010.
+The company provided EPS guidance of $-0.020-$0.020 for the period, compared to the Thomson Reuters consensus EPS estimate of $-0.010.
 The company issued revenue guidance of $310 million-$315 million, compared to the consensus revenue estimate of $313.65 million.

-Several equities analysts recently commented on the stock.
-Zacks Investment Research cut shares of AngioDynamics from a hold rating to a strong sell rating and set a $21.00 price objective for the company. in a research note on Tuesday, March 8th.
-Canaccord Genuity Group lifted their target price on shares of AngioDynamics from $34.00 to $40.00 in a research report on Friday, April 8th.
-Finally, StockNews.com assumed coverage on shares of AngioDynamics in a research report on Thursday, March 31st.
-They set a hold rating for the company.
-One research analyst has rated the stock with a sell rating, two have given a hold rating, one has assigned a buy rating and one has issued a strong buy rating to the company.
-According to data from MarketBeat.com, the stock currently has a consensus rating of Hold and an average price target of $32.50.
+AngioDynamics (NASDAQ:ANGO – Get Rating) last posted its quarterly earnings data on Thursday, April 7th.
+The medical instruments supplier reported $0.03 earnings per share for the quarter, beating the Zacks’ consensus estimate of ($0.01) by $0.04.
+The business had revenue of $74.00 million for the quarter, compared to analysts’ expectations of $76.32 million.
+AngioDynamics had a negative net margin of 12.99% and a negative return on equity of 0.12%.
+The business’s revenue was up 3.9% compared to the same quarter last year.
+During the same quarter in the previous year, the business posted $0.02 earnings per share.
+Research analysts anticipate that AngioDynamics will post -0.01 earnings per share for the current year.

-In other news, Director Wesley Johnson sold 6,201 shares of the business’s stock in a transaction that occurred on Monday, April 11th.
+In other AngioDynamics news, Director Wesley Johnson sold 6,201 shares of the firm’s stock in a transaction on Monday, April 11th.
 The shares were sold at an average price of $23.00, for a total value of $142,623.00.
-Following the completion of the sale, the director now directly owns 80,003 shares in the company, valued at approximately $1,840,069.
-The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
-Insiders own 4.80% of the company’s stock.
+Following the completion of the transaction, the director now owns 80,003 shares of the company’s stock, valued at $1,840,069.
+The transaction was disclosed in a filing with the SEC, which is available at this link.
+4.80% of the stock is owned by company insiders.

-A number of large investors have recently bought and sold shares of ANGO.
-Susquehanna International Group LLP bought a new stake in AngioDynamics during the 4th quarter valued at $264,000.
-Zacks Investment Management bought a new stake in AngioDynamics during the 4th quarter valued at $302,000.
-Squarepoint Ops LLC purchased a new position in AngioDynamics during the 4th quarter valued at $305,000.
-Jane Street Group LLC increased its position in AngioDynamics by 87.5% during the 3rd quarter.
-Jane Street Group LLC now owns 18,140 shares of the medical instruments supplier’s stock valued at $471,000 after purchasing an additional 8,463 shares during the period.
-Finally, State of Tennessee Treasury Department increased its position in AngioDynamics by 46.5% during the 4th quarter.
+Hedge funds and other institutional investors have recently bought and sold shares of the stock.
+Susquehanna International Group LLP purchased a new stake in AngioDynamics in the 4th quarter valued at $264,000.
+Zacks Investment Management acquired a new stake in shares of AngioDynamics during the fourth quarter valued at about $302,000.
+Squarepoint Ops LLC purchased a new stake in shares of AngioDynamics in the 4th quarter valued at approximately $305,000.
+Jane Street Group LLC increased its holdings in AngioDynamics by 87.5% in the 3rd quarter.
+Jane Street Group LLC now owns 18,140 shares of the medical instruments supplier’s stock valued at $471,000 after purchasing an additional 8,463 shares during the last quarter.
+Finally, State of Tennessee Treasury Department raised its position in AngioDynamics by 46.5% in the fourth quarter.
 State of Tennessee Treasury Department now owns 17,912 shares of the medical instruments supplier’s stock valued at $494,000 after purchasing an additional 5,683 shares during the period.
-Institutional investors own 94.11% of the company’s stock.
+94.11% of the stock is owned by hedge funds and other institutional investors.

 AngioDynamics, Inc designs, manufactures, and sells various medical, surgical, and diagnostic devices used by professional healthcare providers for the treatment of peripheral vascular disease and vascular access; and for use in oncology and surgical settings in the United States and internationally.